BoloMasta/goit-react-hw-05-movies/README.md

 Movie search engine from themoviedb.org API database 🎥 <br>

-You can see it <a href="https://bolomasta.github.io/goit-react-hw-05-movies/">HERE</a>
+You can try it <a href="https://bolomasta.github.io/goit-react-hw-05-movies/">HERE</a>